Message from the Program Director

 UB.

-Currently almost 60% of the population use one or more substances.
-People with substance use disorders (SUD) occupy up to 40% of all hospital beds and 65% of prison beds.
-However only 1 in 5 people impacted by SUD seeks treatment.
-Our program promotes inclusive harm reduction and strength-based approaches to treatment of people who use substances.
-You will develop collaborative relationships with your patients and help them to achieve their personalized goals.
+Currently, almost 60% of the population use one or more substances.
+People with substance use disorders (SUDs) occupy up to 40% of all hospital beds and 65% of prison beds.
+However, only 1 in 5 of those impacted by addiction seeks treatment.
+Our program promotes inclusive harm reduction and evidence-based care.
+You will develop collaborative relationships with your patients and help them to achieve their goals.

-Within this diverse learning environment, you’ll care for a broad patient base, one that includes adolescents, pregnant women and people who come from different walks of life, all sharing a common struggle.
+Within this diverse learning environment, you’ll care for a broad patient base, one that includes newborns, adolescents, pregnant women, and people who come from different walks of life, all sharing a common struggle.

 Because we accept only two fellows into our program, you’ll receive individualized attention as you train.
-Our recent graduates come from multiple primary specialties including Family Medicine, Internal Medicine, Psychiatry, Emergency Medicine, Anesthesiology, Pathology, and Preventive Medicine.
+Our recent graduates come from multiple specialties, including family medicine, internal medicine, psychiatry, emergency medicine, anesthesiology, pathology, and preventive medicine.
 Rather than requiring you to conform to a one-size-fits-all curriculum, we tailor our curriculum to match your professional interests and goals.

 As a result of this training approach, you’ll emerge from our program as not only a community expert in substance use disorders, but as a health care leader poised to train the next generation of addiction medicine physicians.
-What’s more, your expertise will position you to make system change — to impact research efforts, to shape health care practice and policy, to direct critical resources toward this devastating public health epidemic.
+You will be positioned to make system change — to impact research efforts, to shape health care practice and policy, to direct critical resources toward this devastating public health epidemic.

 There’s no better time to launch your career in addiction medicine than right now — and no better place to train than right here.